addania/coding/src/pages/Tabula_Rasa.md

 <h2>Flow Language Support</h2>

-Flow Language Support is alos another useful extension for the Visual Code Studio if your projects are using Flow (like Typescript) to define types.
+Flow Language Support is also another useful extension for the Visual Studio Code if your projects are using Flow (like Typescript) to define types.

 > Open the VCS: